DeathRay1977/cv/README.md

 ## Skills

+### Working with large codebases.

+I have worked on software applications with very large line counts.
+I became very skilled at managing complex merges and integration testing of new functionality into those codebases.
+The products I worked at Visa Europe and ACI where both over 300,000 lines of code and rising each day.
+This code was being contibuted to by over 100 developers.

-### Coding
+### C++ Programming

-I have worked at all levels of coding from that of a Graduate Developer up to Senior Developer over the last two decades.
+I have coded in C++ for 17 years of my 20 career in software development.
+I also contributed to the open source Darkcoin (cryptocurrency) project which is written in C++.

 ### Problem Solving

 I enjoy:

 * Finding those elusive bugs in code.
 * Devising creative solutions to hard to solve problems.

+### Refactoring code

+I enjoy refactoring code to make it perform better.
+One such project was when I worked at Visa Europe and refactored C++ class to optimise system performance to handle ever increasing transaction volumes.
+Transaction throughput in the system went up by 150%.

 ### Mentoring

 * Mentored junior developers in the effective use of the C++ programming language whilst working for ACI.

-### Team Leading
+### Object Oriented Design

-* I have been team leader on medium to large size projects at both Visa Europe and ACI.
+* I have designed new features for applications at both ACI and Visa Europe and documented them using tools such as Rational Rose and UML.

 ### Examples of my work